• Skip to content

 EU or Channel Island applications are considered on the same basis as UK applicants.
 BSMS has six places per year for international students from outside the European Union.
 Applicants should possess academic qualifications equivalent to those required from UK and EU applicants.
 We may be able to interview overseas applicants by video link at their local British Council office.

-BSMS requires all applicants to sit the BMAT, in the year that you apply, in order to be considered for interview.
-You are required to register with BMAT assessment centres before the test.
-Check the BMAT website for key dates and additional information.
+BSMS requires all applicants to sit the UCAT in the year that you apply, in order to be considered for interview.
+Find out more on the UCAT website including how to register, key dates and preparing for the test.

 International requirements